 This is supplementary to and not a replacement for a standard travel insurance policy.

 The local unit of currency is the Tanzanian Shilling which these days is freely convertible within Tanzania for the US$ and other currencies.
-There are numerous banks and bureau de change in towns, and most lodges and hotels will exchange currency or travelers cheques at reasonable rates.
+There are numerous banks in towns, and most lodges and hotels will exchange currency or travellers cheques at reasonable rates.

 The power supply is at the UK/ European standard voltage of 220/240 , and power sockets are the UK square pin type.
 Remember if you want to use US appliances you will need a voltage convertor as well as a plug convertor.
 Mains power supply is subject to cuts and voltage fluctuation.

-Internet is available at the Mbwa Wa Africa Shelter, various places are offering free WiFi-service and, again depending on the location, via your mobile phone
+Internet is available at the Mbwa Wa Africa Shelter, various places are offering free WiFi and, again depending on the location, via your mobile phone

 Mbwa Wa Africa has made a special agreement with local Safari Companies and volunteers can go at their own cost on safari or day trips.
 Various options are available, some of them need to be booked in advance, please let us know early enough if you would like to see part of our beautiful country.